nicholasp13/BackBeat/README.md

 # ![BackBeat](BackBeat/assets/logos/BackbeatLogo_NoFilter_32x32.png?raw=true "BackBeat")  BackBeat

 Currently a music application engine for Windows 10/11 written in C++.
-Currently implements a basic polyphonic synth, a sampler, and WAV file playback as shown in the example _Sampler_ application
+Currently implements a basic polyphonic synth and a sampler both with recording capabilities, recording audio devices like mics using Windows API, and WAV file playback as shown in the example _Exampler_ application

 ## Goals
 The goal is to create an open source, simple digital audio workstation (DAW) with the ability to easily customize sounds and interface